e-dub/pyZiagn/README.md

 ```

 ### PIP
-You can also install pyZiagn via pip
+You can also install pyZiagn via PIP
 ```
 pip install pyZiagn
 ```